Skip to content

 What does 'garden wedding venue' mean for a French estate?

-A garden wedding venue places the outdoor planted setting at the centre of the celebration rather than as a decorative supplement to an indoor reception.
-The estates in this collection meet four working criteria: a sequence of distinct outdoor zones for ceremony plus cocktails plus dining or extended cocktail format; mature plantings (centuries-old trees, formal hedging, or working agricultural plantings); a structural relationship between the gardens and the estate's architecture or surrounding landscape; and dedicated outdoor wedding production capacity rather than an improvised lawn.
+It means the outdoor planted setting is at the centre of the celebration rather than a decorative supplement to an indoor reception.
+A genuine garden venue offers a sequence of distinct outdoor zones for ceremony, cocktails, and dining or extended cocktail format; mature plantings such as centuries-old trees, formal hedging, or working agricultural plantings; a structural relationship between the gardens and the estate's architecture or surrounding landscape; and real outdoor production capacity rather than an improvised lawn.

 Which French region best suits a garden wedding?

-Civil marriage in France must take place at a town hall (mairie); no private estate or hotel is licensed to perform a legal French civil ceremony.
-The garden venue hosts the symbolic, blessing, or religious ceremony only.
-International couples typically complete legal marriage in their home country and host a symbolic outdoor ceremony at the French venue.
-Several estates include a private or restored chapel for religious blessing ceremonies.
+Civil marriage in France must take place at a town hall (mairie); no private estate or hotel is licensed to perform the legal French civil ceremony.
+The garden hosts a symbolic, blessing, or religious ceremony only.
+International couples typically complete the legal marriage in their home country and hold a symbolic outdoor ceremony at the French venue.
+Many estates include a private or restored chapel for a religious blessing.

 Are external caterers allowed at French garden venues?